-Roles and Responsibilities Class Teacher The Class Teacher: Provides quality teaching and learning opportunities.
-Differentiates the curriculum to meet the needs of each child.
-Assesses the progress of each child.
-Identifies and provides any in-class additional support required.
-Sets appropriate targets to move each child's learning on.
-Ensures the School's SEN/D Policy is followed in their classroom.
-Monitors the delivery and progress of interventions.
-Forms part of the professionals monitoring and delivering Education, Health and Care plans as well as school based educational plans.
-Shares information with the SENCo supporting the identification and support of children with SEN/D. Liaises with parents and families to ensure you are involved in supporting your child's learning.
-Teaching Assistants The Teaching Assistant: Supports the delivery of quality teaching and learning opportunities.
-Works with the Class Teacher to assess the progress of your child, helping to identify and provide any in-class additional support required.
-Delivers interventions (Wave 2 and 3), taking assessments at key points to measure progress.
-Liaises with the Class Teacher and SENCo on the effectiveness of interventions.
-Special Educational Needs Coordinator (SENCo) The SENCo: Coordinates the support for children with SEN/D and/or disabilities across the School.
-Develops and maintains the SEN/D Policy.
-Liaises with parents and families to ensure they are kept informed about the support their child receives, the progress they are making and the process of planning for their needs in response to this.
-Liaises with other agencies such as the Speech and Language Therapist or Educational Psychologist.
-Updates the school's SEN/D records and keeps records of progress and needs.
-Chairs Annual Review meetings, collating assessment records from multiple agencies and sharing information as appropriate.
-Head Teacher The Head Teacher:Monitors the progress and attainment of each child.Liaises with the SENCo about the support in place for individuals and its effectiveness.
+The Class Teacher:

+- Provides quality teaching and learning opportunities. - Differentiates the curriculum to meet the needs of each child. - Assesses the progress of each child. - Identifies and provides any in-class additional support required. - Sets appropriate targets to move each child's learning on. - Ensures the School's SEN/D Policy is followed in their classroom. - Monitors the delivery and progress of interventions. - Forms part of the professionals monitoring and delivering Education, Health and Care plans as well as school based educational plans. - Shares information with the SENCo supporting the identification and support of children with SEN/D. - Liaises with families to ensure they are involved in the child's learning.

+The Teaching Assistant:

+Feaching Assistants

+Class Teacher

+- Supports the delivery of quality teaching and learning opportunities. - Works with the Class Teacher to assess the progress of the child, helping to identify and provide any in-class additional support required. - Delivers interventions (Wave 2 and 3), taking assessments at key points to measure progress. - Liaises with the Class Teacher and SENCo on the effectiveness of interventions.

+The SENCo:

+Special Educational Needs Coordinator (SENCo)

+- Coordinates the support for children with SEN/D across the School. - Develops and maintains the SEN/D Policy, School Offer and Report. - Liaises with parents and families to ensure they are kept informed about the support their child receives, the progress they are making and the process of planning for their needs in response to this. - Liaises with other external agencies such as the Speech and Language Therapist or Educational Psychologist. - Updates the school's SEN/D records and keeps records of progress and needs. - Chairs Annual Review meetings, collating assessment records from multiple agencies and sharing information as appropriate.

+The Head Teacher:

+Head

+- Monitors the progress and attainment of each child. - Liaises with the SENCo about the support in place for individuals and its effectiveness.